A world without walls

 The official picture.
 Credit: visit Berlin

-I remember very well the Vernissage at a beautiful Gropius Wall in September.
-The exhibition to remind us that „is in the nature of walls one day to fall“, real or invisible
+Durch Mauer gehen ~ Walking through walls.
+I remember very well the Vernissage at beautiful Gropius Bau Museum in September.
+The exhibition to remind us that „is in the nature of walls one day to fall“, even if real or invisible.

 9 November 2014

 The first time I visited Berlin 5 years ago, at the 25th anniversary since the fall of the Wall.
 An art installation as a border made of balloons that were lighting at night was commemorating the events.
+To this day – one of the most unforgettable and unique event I attended.

-9 November 2014, East Side Gallery
+9 November 2014, East Side Gallery and Brandenburger Tor

 It’s easy to forget thought how brutal was that concrete wall.
 So I will remember the emotion of those days, because 8,000 balloons along the former route of the former Wall made it real to imagine were a real border used to exist.